Michael-Tanjuakio/The-Lofi-App/README.md

 Serach through study videos, create customizable playlists, or even play a random study video.

 # Team
-This application is built by 2 people team as a personal project.
+This application was made as a personal project by a team of 2 people.
 1. Michael Tanjuakio
 2. Laura Villarreal